Back to Delaware

 Plain English Breakdown

-This bill proposes changing parts of Delaware’s constitution to require most elected officials to resign from their current job before running for a different one, but it allows the Governor and Lieutenant-Governor to run for other positions without resigning.
+This bill proposes a change to the Delaware Constitution that requires most elected officials to quit their current job before running for a different one.

 What This Bill Does